 - Increasing funding necessary to expand access to health care; and

-- Improvements to Medicaid and CHP+ enrollment, eligibility, and delivery systems.
+- Improvements to Health First Colorado and CHP+ enrollment, eligibility, and delivery systems.

 For more information on CCHN’s policy and advocacy work: